readthedocs/tutorial-template/docs/source/math/Bayesian.md

 The prior described in the previous section suffers from its high computational cost.
-In order to get the value of the prior density, one needs the derivatives of the correlation matrix $\mathbf{R}$ and in order to use the derivatives of the prior to find the MAP, the second order derivatives of $\mathbf{R}$ are required.
+In order to get the value of the prior density, one needs the derivatives of the correlation matrix $\mathbf{R}$ and in order to use the derivatives of the prior to find the posterior mode, the second order derivatives of $\mathbf{R}$ are required.

 {cite:t}`Gu_JointlyRobust` defines an easily computed prior called the *Jointly Robust* (JR) prior.
 This prior is implemented in the R